GuyArnan/retail-store-sample-app/README.md

 - Deploy applications using **Helm charts** with manual deployment
 - Manage container images with **Amazon ECR**
 - Use **Ingress Controller** for external access
+- Implement **GitOps** with ArgoCD for automated application deployment

 ## 🏗️ Architecture